 Of course, we need to keep track of the views along each dimension for every pixel, thus we need 4

 The solution, thus, is just the implementation of this simple design.

 scenic_score = tf.Variable(0, tf.int64) # t * l * b * r t = tf.Variable(0, tf.int64) l = tf.Variable(0, tf.int64) b = tf.Variable(0, tf.int64) r = tf.Variable(0, tf.int64) for col in tf.range(1, grid_shape - 1): for row in tf.range(1, grid_shape - 1): x = grid[col, row] views = grid - x right = views[col, row + 1 :] # the loop is left to right left = tf.reverse(views[col, :row], axis=) # the loop is bottom to top top = tf.reverse(views[:col, row], axis=) bottom = views[col + 1 :, row] for tree in right: r.assign_add(1) if tf.greater_equal(tree, 0): break for tree in left: l.assign_add(1) if tf.greater_equal(tree, 0): break for tree in bottom: b.assign_add(1) if tf.greater_equal(tree, 0): break for tree in top: t.assign_add(1) if tf.greater_equal(tree, 0): break scenic_node = t * l * b * r if tf.greater(scenic_node, scenic_score): scenic_score.assign(scenic_node) r.assign(0) l.assign(0) t.assign(0) b.assign(0) tf.print("part 2: ", scenic_score)

 You can see the complete solution in folder

-If you missed the articles about the previous days’ solutions, here’s a handy list:
+If you missed the article about the previous days’ solutions, here’s a handy list

 For any feedback or comment, please use the Disqus form below - thanks!